 St Denis was sent by Pope Fabian from Italia to convert Gaul in the third century.
-Together with six other missionaries, they went to city called Lutetia which in the modern world became Paris.
+Together with six other missionaries, they went to a city called Lutetia which in the modern world became Paris.
 St Denis was appointed as the Bishop of Paris.
-They settled near River Seine.
+They settled near the River Seine.

 He and his companions began their work of converting people back to the Christian faith and they did this so effectively that many people became Christians.

-The pagan priests became jealous and instigated bad accusations against St Genevieve, St Denis and his two clergymen priest Rusticus and deacon Eleutherius.
+The pagan priests became jealous and instigated bad accusations against St Genevieve, St Denis, and his two clergymen priest Rusticus and deacon Eleutherius.

 The Roman Governor had the three missionaries arrested and imprisoned.
 Later they were taken to Montmartre, the highest hill in Paris, and were beheaded.